klutchell/mediaserver/README.md

 **goals**
 * expose each service at `https://<service>.<mydomain>.com` with ssl
 * use only publicly maintained images with as few modifications if any
-* keep the source repo as small and clean as possible (~5 required files)
+* keep the source repo as small and clean as possible (2 config files, 2 env files)
-* avoid extensive configuration and setup (~10 required params, set once and forget)
+* avoid extensive configuration and setup (~11 environment variables, set once and forget)
 * self-healing containers and dependencies (healthcheck, wait-for-it)

 **services**